livegnik/2way-poc-design/02-architecture/managers/08-app-manager.md

 Backend extension services are untrusted and sandboxed.

+These trust boundaries mirror the authorization posture documented in `01-protocol/06-access-control-model.md`.

 ## 11. Failure and rejection behavior

 The App Manager must reject or fail when: